What Can I Do When I Owe Taxes, Court Debt or Other Debts to the State of Iowa?

-- County Attorney: In some (but not all) counties in Iowa, the county attorney is also the debt collector.
-The county attorney may collect delinquent debt 90 days after imposition.
-Like the Department of Revenue, county attorneys under no limitations as to how low monthly payments may be, and there is no minimum total to qualify for a payment plan.
+- County Attorney: In those counties in Iowa not listed above, the county attorney is also the debt collector.
+The county attorney may collect delinquent debt 30 days after it becomes delinquent.
+Like the private collection agencies, county attorneys under no limitations as to how low monthly payments may be, and there is no minimum total to qualify for a payment plan.
 Many county attorneys have developed their own programs which have different rules.
 You should contact the county attorney in the county where your debt is.

 - Other debt: If you owe other debt, you should first contact the agency you owe.
-You will work out a payment plan with them.
+You may be able to work out a payment plan with them.
 Their contact information should be on the initial notice that you receive.

 - Sometimes people have problems getting a payment plan that they can afford.
 They are told that a large down payment is required, or that the entire debt needs to be paid off within two years.
 Payment plans should be based on ability to pay.
 If you have problems securing an affordable payment plan, call Iowa Legal Aid or apply online anytime to find out if free legal help is available.